Last updated December, 2017.

 There are many answers, and the scientifically-proven benefits are compelling.
 The easiest way to explain it, however, is this:

-Space to evaluate what is happening without succumbing to "knee-jerk" reactions, and saying and doing things that are the result of conditioned behavior.
+Space to evaluate what is happening without succumbing to "knee-jerk" reactions and conditioned behavior which result in habitual actions and reactions.

 Space, so you can take your life off autopilot.